NickWaterton/Roomba980-Python/README.md

 You can also specify a config file other than the default (-h for options).
 Results are displayed and saved to the config file.

 ## API
-The API calls are (see `roomba_direct.py` for an example of how to use the password class):
+The API calls are properties or methods of two classes (see `roomba_direct.py` for an example of how to use the password class)
+* password
+* Roomba
+In practice you should only need to use the Roomba class, which contains a reference to the password class.
 ### Classes
 ```python
 password(address='255.255.255.255', file=".\config.ini")